 The state budget is the fundamental source of financing in social counselling services.
 There should be a gradual decentralisation of financing to the regional and municipal level.
 Social counselling is provided to clients free of charge.
-In this case, clients' payments are stipulated as a symbolic payment for the lending of compensation aids to disabled persons.
+In this case, clients' payments are stipulated as a symbolic payment for the lending of compensation aids to handicapped persons.

-Figure No. 8: Basic sources of financing social prevention services
+Graph no. 8: Basic sources of financing social prevention